Budget session concludes; productivity suffers due to daily adjournments, disruptions | Politics

 In Lok Sabha, the productivity of the first part was 83.80 per cent, which dropped to 5.29 per cent in the second half.

-Rajya Sabha Chairman Jagdeep Dhankhar, meanwhile, informed the House that its productivity in the first part of the Budget Session was 56.3 per cent, which plummeted to an abysmal 6.4 per cent.
+Dhankhar, meanwhile, informed the Upper House that its productivity in the first part of the Budget Session was 56.3 per cent, which plummeted to an abysmal 6.4 per cent in the second leg.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)